ApondiKevin/MeZIGO-Logistics-Website/src/content/pages/index.md

   ctaText: Deliver now
   ctaLink: https://collectmtaani.glideapp.io/
 ---
 We have partnered with brick and mortar stores across Kenya to enable you deliver cheaply and conveniently to collection points.
+Call us today on +254 771 140234.